1Computer1/megumin-selfbot/README.md

 Makes some orangetext.
 Each new line will be suffixed with a <.

+#### color / colour
+Generates a random color or outputs with a specified color.

 #### prune / delete / del
 Prunes your messages.
 Specify a number to prune that many messages.